 Alexander technique teacher

-Alexander technique teachers work with clients to improve their posture and movement, with the aim of increasing physical fitness and helping mental wellbeing.
+Alexander Technique teachers work to improve posture and movement, aiming to increase their clients’ fitness and mental wellbeing.

 1. Entry requirements